Zander-Snow-Sigma/personal_sale_tracker/README.md

 Ever lost out on buying a product because you wanted to wait until it was on sale, and then the product sold out before you had a chance to buy it?
 Well with this repo that problem can disappear!
 All you have to do is subscribe to a product you want to track and be prepared to check your emails for when it goes on sale!
 It's as simple as that.

+### Installation Tips

+- It is recommended before stating any installations that you make a new virtual environment.
+  - To make a new virtual environment, **Please go to the folder you want to create a virtual environment in**:
+    - `python3 -m venv venv`
+    - `source ./venv/bin/activate`

+- A new environment will be required for each folder in this repository.

 ## Cloud Architecture
 A high level overview of the cloud architecture can be seen below: